Wendyfff0616/USYD-Learning-Notes/README.md

 ## 📝 Notes

 - All materials are created for personal study purposes
-- Cheat sheets are designed to fit A4 format for exam use
+- Cheatsheets are designed to fit A4 format for exam use
 - Content is based on USYD curriculum and may vary by semester

 ---

 *This repository is continuously updated with new study materials.
-Feel free to suggest improvements!*
+If you find it helpful, please give it a ⭐ star and watch for updates!*